ddeveloper72/milestone-4-project/README.md

    *  Written in VSCode
    * The noSQL database was created with MongoDB (see database included with repository) and is hosted at [MongoDB Hosting: Database-as-a-Service by mLab](https://mlab.com/home)
-   * css files were created and stored locally within the application as stitic files.
+   * css files were created and stored locally within the application as static files.
    * The app as tested using Chrome dev tools & VSCode debugger
    * HTML and CSS checked with help from the Mark-up Validation Service
    * Version management and test branches created in git